mirabeladan/Coffee-and-Cloud-CDK/README.md

 # Coffee-and-Cloud-CDK
-Takeaway for our Coffee and Cloud CDK edition - **please note this representes general guidance steps and are by no means to be taken as production-ready deployment advice**
+Takeaway for our Coffee and Cloud CDK edition - **please note this representes general guidance steps and are not to be taken production-ready deployment advice**

 Steps for reproduction: <br>